 - Cost of funeral expenses, if applicable

-Our Camp Lejeune lawyers can help you determine how these factors may impact your settlement, timeline, and compensation.
+Our Camp Lejeune advocates can help you determine how these factors may impact your settlement, timeline, and compensation.

 What Health Conditions Qualify for a Camp Lejeune Settlement?